jswhit/pygrib/docs/_build/html/_sources/installing.rst.txt

 Developing
 ----------

-To build from source, clone the github repository and run setup.py:
+To build from source, clone the github repository and install:

     >>> git clone https://github.com/jswhit/pygrib
     >>> cd pygrib
-    >>> ECCODES_DIR=path/to/eccodes python setup.py install
+    >>> ECCODES_DIR=path/to/eccodes pip install -e .

 where ``$ECCODES_DIR`` is the path to the directory containing ``include/grib_api.h`` and ``lib/libeccodes.so``.
 If ``ECCODES_DIR`` is not specified, a few common locations